fermb00-Aurora/News-Recommender-System---MIND-Dataset/README.md

 8. [Future Improvements](#future-improvements)

 ## Introduction
-This project explores the development of a news recommender system for Sokovia News, aiming to deliver tailored news articles to users.
+This project explores the development of a news recommender system for SokoMind News, aiming to deliver tailored news articles to users.
 The importance of personalized news recommendations in today's information-rich world is emphasized, and two main approaches in recommender systems are discussed: content-based filtering and collaborative filtering.
 To provide accurate and diverse recommendations, a hybrid model that combines both methods is proposed.

 ### Data for Reproducibility